maheen453/clothing-dbms/README.md

 To run this application, ensure you have the following installed:

 - Java Development Kit (JDK) 8 or higher
-- Oracle Database (or a compatible SQL database with minor adjustments)
+- Oracle Database
-- JDBC driver for Oracle (or the corresponding driver for your database)
+- JDBC driver for Oracle